 ICancelOrderUseCase, and an

-On the other hand, domain services are central to the domain model, and encode some core business logic that doesn’t conceptually belong to any particular aggregate root.
+On the other hand, domain services are not specific to any particular use case or application; they are central to the domain model, and encode some core business logic that doesn’t conceptually belong to any particular aggregate root.
 From Eric Evans’ DDD example project, domain services “encapsulate domain concepts that just are not naturally modelled as things”, and “are expressed in terms of the ubiquitous language and the domain types”.

 Unlike an application service, domain services don’t typically communicate with the outside world, handle user input/output, or implement the use cases of the application.
-Instead, they are used by the application layer just like an entity or a value object to carry out the work of the domain and keep the core business logic where it belongs: in the domain.
+Instead, they are used by the application layer just like an entity or a value object to enact the business rules and keep the core business logic where it belongs: in the domain.